SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Nevada

-For each eight-hour shift, a half an hour for lunch is required, unless a collective bargaining agreement covers the employee.
-The Labor commissioner may exempt employees under specific and case by case circumstances.
+For each eight-hour shift, half an hour for lunch is required unless a collective bargaining agreement covers the employee.
+The Labor Commissioner may exempt employees under specific and case-by-case circumstances.

 New Hampshire